Grains and field crops

 84M5, 84M6, 84M7.
 Location: Merredin Research Station Merredin, Western Australia.
 Three experiments were conducted to measure the productivity and water use of alternative wheatbelt crop species on contrasting soil types in a dry mediterranean environment.
 Crop species investigated were wheat, barley, cereal rye, narrow leafed lupin and field pea.
 These were grown on three contrasting soil types, a red-brown earth, a sandy loam over clay and a deep loamy sand; all soils occurring within close proximity to each other.
 Detailed measurements were made of meteorological conditions, dry matter production, leaf area, root growth, soil water profiles, light interception and plant water status.
 This report gives the background and significance of the study, the methods employed and results obtained.

 Number of Pages

 Hamblin, A P, Perry, M W, Tennant, D, and Turner, N C. (1984), Water use of alternative wheatbelt crop species.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Report.